0x4l3x420/Data-Analysis/Data phases and Tools.md

 ---
 # SQL(Structured Query Language)

-You can think of it as supersize spreadsheets.
-A query is a request for data or information from a database.
-The SELECT, FROM, and WHERE clauses are the essential building blocks of SQL queries.
-Queries with multiple fields will become simpler after you practice writing your own SQL queries later in the program.
+SQL queries use SELECT, FROM, and WHERE to specify the data to be returned from the query.
+Capitalization, indentation, and semicolons are useful for making your SQL queries easier to read.
+In addition, comments can be added to explain queries to others.
 ![query](https://github.com/user-attachments/assets/de627d57-2fe1-4372-b7d1-1996aded58cf)

 [SQL Cheat Sheet](https://www.sqltutorial.org/sql-cheat-sheet/)